 Thorough execution of Steps 1 and 2 will result in considerable information that needs to be reviewed and validated.

-Validation of the assembled input is best accomplished via a workshop that includes stakeholders and representative end users.
+Assembling the input for validation is best accomplished through a workshop that includes stakeholders and representative end users.
 The workshop is a means of communicating, confirming, and discussing various details with participants.

-Once this information has been presented to and discussed with the assembled group, decisions can be made about which requirements should be addressed first and which ones can wait until later.
+Once this information has been presented to and discussed with the assembled group, decisions can be made on which requirements to address first and which to defer until later.

 This step also includes a shortlist of vendors to consider.
 The vendor list may need to include point solutions and third-party add-on solutions.